juandarr/AIND-sudoku/README.md

 ## Estrategies

 ### Naked Twins

-Q: How do we use constraint propagation to solve the naked twins problem?
+In this section we use constraint propagation to solve the naked twins problem.
+The constraint: given two boxes in the same unit with the same possible values of two digits, these two digits can only be included in these two boxes.
-A: The constraint: given two boxes in the same unit with the same value of two digits, these two digits can only be included in these two boxes.
 Implication: these two digits are excluded as possible values for all the other boxes in the same unit.
 When applying constraint propagation to solve a sudoku puzzle this exclusion strategy is used for every unit in the sudoku, and wherever naked twins are found it may help to reduce the number of possible values by two.
 In the project, it helps to further reduce the puzzle (since it is a different constraint in nature compared to elimination or only choice) and reach faster a potential solution.